GerritCodeReview/homepage/pages/design-docs/ci-reboot/solution-ci-results-tab.md

 ## <a id="data-model"> Data Model for Checks

-The "Check" is the central entity that is passed in from data providers and shows up as rows in the table on the proposed "Checks" tab.
-While this design doc intentionally glosses over some details, we believe that it is vitally important to get an agreement on the data model for a Check, so this is modeled here at a very detailed level, so that it is possible to check whether existing integrations can be converted to the new model.
+"CheckRun" and "CheckResult" are the central entities that are passed in from data providers.
+While this design doc intentionally glosses over some details, we believe that it is vitally important to get an agreement on the data model for runs and results, so this is modeled here at a very detailed level, so that it is possible to check whether existing integrations can be converted to the new model.

-The UI will respect the order of the returned list of Checks, so plugins can control which Checks appear first and thus make up for the absence of a priority field in the data model.
+The UI will respect the order of the returned lists of runs and results, so plugins can control which Checks appear first and thus make up for the absence of a priority field in the data model.
 If multiple plugins provide data, then the results from earlier installed plugins are shown first.

 ```
-interface Check {
+interface CheckRun {
+  // Gerrit requests check runs and results from the plugin by change number and patchset number.
+  // So these two properties can as well be left empty when returning results to the Gerrit UI.
   change: number;
-  // Typically only Checks for the latest patchset are requested and presented.
-Older checks
+  // Typically only runs for the latest patchset are requested and presented.
+Older runs and their
-  // are only available on request, e.g. by switching to another patchset in a dropdown.
+  // results are only available on request, e.g. by switching to another patchset in a dropdown.
   patchset: number;
-  // The UI will focus on just the latest attempt per check.
+  // The UI will focus on just the latest attempt per run.
 Former attempts are accessible,
   // but initially collapsed/hidden.
 Lower number means older attempt.
+Every run has its own attempt
+  // numbering, so attempt 3 of run A is not directly related to attempt 3 of run B.
+  // RUNNABLE runs must use 0 as attempt.
+  // COMPLETED and RUNNING runs must use an attempt number >0.
   attempt: number;

   // An optional opaque identifier not used by Gerrit directly, but might be used by plugin
   // extensions and callbacks.
   externalId?: string;

-  // These categories are not chosen for being semantically cohesive, but for providing
-  // one and only one top-level grouping mechanism.
-It allows the user to focus on exactly
-  // the group of checks that are currently relevant to them.
-  //
-  // (3 more "run" related categories)
   // RUNNABLE:  Not run (yet).
-Mostly useful for checks that the user can trigger (see action).
+Mostly useful for runs that the user can trigger (see actions).
   // RUNNING:   Subsumes "scheduled".
-  // COMPLETED: If your check has completed without any interesting results (e.g. all tests passed),
-  //            then this category is for you.
-It will be mostly hidden (i.e. collapsed) from the
-  //            user and can contain hundreds of completed checks.
+  // COMPLETED: The attempt of the run has finished.
+Does not indicate at all whether the
+  //            run was successful or not.
+Outcomes can and should be modeled using the
+  //            CheckResult entity.
+  category: Category;

+  // The name of the run that is not specific to this change or attempt.
+Must be unique.
+  // There can’t be two runs with the same change/ps/name/attempt combination.
+  // Multiple attempts of the same run must have the same name.
   //
-  // (3 more "result" related categories)
+  // It should be expected that this string is cut off at ~30 chars in the UI.
+The
+  // full name will then be shown in a tooltip.
+  name: string;

+  // Optional short description of the run status.
+This is a plain string without styling or
+  // formatting options.
+It will only be shown as a tooltip or in a hovercard.
+  //
+  // Examples:
+  // 40 tests running, 30 completed: 0 failing so far.
+  // Scheduled 5 minutes ago, not running yet.
+  status?: string;

+  // Optional description of the run.
+Only shown as a tooltip or in a hovercard.
+  description?: string;
+  // Optional link to an external page with more detailed information about this run.
+  link?: Url;

+  // Callbacks to the CI plugin.
+Must be implemented individually by each plugin.
+  // The only supported actions for runs are currently:
+  // "Run" for RUNNABLE and COMPLETED runs.
+  // "Cancel" for RUNNING runs.
+  // TBD: Define the details of how callbacks are called.
+Passing an ID to a predefined
+  // API method?
+Or are actual javascript functions being passed and called?
+  actions: Action[]; // name ("Run" or "Cancel") + callbackId

+  scheduledTimestamp?: Date;
+  startedTimestamp?: Date;
+  finishedTimestamp?: Date;
+}

+interface CheckResult {
+  // Reference to the run that this result belongs to.
+Each run can have 0-n results.
+Each result
+  // can be associated with 0-1 runs.
+  // Referencing a check run is recommended, but optional.
+Results can also be reported on their
+  // own.
+Then a unique 'checkName' must be provided, so either 'checkRunName' or 'checkName' must
+  // be set.
+  checkRunName?: string;
+  checkRunAttempt?: number;
+  // The length constraint is identical to the 'name' of CheckRun: ~30 chars.
+  checkName?: string;

+  // An optional opaque identifier not used by Gerrit directly, but might be used by plugin
+  // extensions and callbacks.
+  externalId?: string;

   // INFO:    The user will typically not bother to look into this category, only for looking up
   //          something that they are searching for.
 Can be used for reporting secondary metrics
   //          and analysis, or a wider range of artifacts produced by the CI system.